BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SyntheticBuildingFilters/InitializeSyntheticVolume.md

-Based on __ShapeTypes__ in the __Ensemble__ this Filter utilizes the data in the Statistics File (see StatsGenerator.app for information about creating a statistics file) designated by the user together with _voxel_ ranges and _resolution_ desired for (x, y, z) to initialize the synthetic volume.
+Based on __ShapeTypes__ in the __Ensemble__ this Filter utilizes the data in the Statistics File (see StatsGenerator.app for information about creating a statistics file) designated by the user together with **Cell** ranges and _resolution_ desired for (x, y, z) to initialize the synthetic volume.

 The (x, y, z) determine the size of the volume to be generated.
-The minimum voxel size is 1;
+The minimum **Cell** size is 1;
-the maximum _voxel_ size can be large, but careful consideration is strongly suggested to avoid memory problems.
+the maximum **Cell** size can be large, but careful consideration is strongly suggested to avoid memory problems.

-The _resolution_ refers to the length of an edge of a _voxel_, usually microns, but other measures of length can be used. __The minimum resolution for each dimension cannot be 0.0, i.e, zero for any of the resolution values is forbidden as an input __.
+The _resolution_ refers to the length of an edge of a **Cell**, usually microns, but other measures of length can be used. __The minimum resolution for each dimension cannot be 0.0, i.e, zero for any of the resolution values is forbidden as an input __.